TheDolentCity/jotun/src/content/docs/documents/mechanical-programmatic-analysis-of-goblin-remains.md

 ---

-## QUESTION THREE: Why would one miniaturize Trolls into less lethal Repcons?
+## QUESTION THREE: Why would one miniaturize Trolls into less lethal Goblins?

 ```
 CODENAME: Chronicler